Introduction to Online Convex Optimization: The Online Convex Optimization Setting

 After committing to a decision, the decision maker suffers a loss: every possible decision incurs a (possibly different) loss.
 These losses are unknown to the decision maker beforehand.
 The losses can be adversarially chosen, and even depend on the action taken by the decision maker.

-Already at this point, several restrictions are necessary for this framework to make any sense at all: \begin{itemize} \item The losses determined by an adversary should not be allowed to be unbounded.
-Otherwise the adversary could keep decreasing the scale of the loss at each step, and never allow the algorithm to recover from the loss of the first step.
-Thus we assume the losses lie in some bounded region.
+Already at this point, several restrictions are necessary in order for this framework to make any sense at all: \begin{itemize} \item The losses determined by an adversary should not be allowed to be unbounded \endnote{Alternatively and equivalently, any performance metric for this setting should depend on the magnitude of the largest loss.
+This is the viewpoint taken later in the rest of this book. }.
+Otherwise, the adversary could keep decreasing the scale of the loss at each step, and never allow the algorithm to recover from the loss of the first step.
+Thus, we assume that the losses lie in some bounded region.

 \item The decision set must be somehow bounded and/or structured, though not necessarily finite.

 To see why this is necessary, consider decision making with an infinite set of possible decisions.
 An adversary can assign high loss to all the strategies chosen by the player indefinitely, while setting apart some strategies with zero loss.
 This precludes any meaningful performance metric.